haywae/wxc-server/README.md

 The API is built on a modern, service-oriented architecture designed for clarity and scalability.
 The codebase is organized into three distinct layers:

-<b>API (Resource) Layer:</b> Built with <b>Flask-Restful</b>, this layer handles all incoming HTTP requests and outgoing responses.
+API (Resource) Layer: Built with <b>Flask-Restful</b>, this layer handles all incoming HTTP requests and outgoing responses.
 It is responsible for parsing request data, calling the appropriate service function, and formatting the final JSON response.
 It contains no business logic.

-<b>Service Layer:</b> Plain Python modules that act as the "brain" of the application.
+Service Layer: Plain Python modules that act as the "brain" of the application.
 This layer contains all business logic, validates input, enforces application rules, and orchestrates data operations across multiple models.

-<b>Data (Model) Layer:</b> Built with <b>SQLAlchemy</b> and managed with <b>Alembic</b> migrations, this layer defines the database schema and provides the fundamental, lean methods for direct database interaction (CRUD).
+Data (Model) Layer: Built with <b>SQLAlchemy</b> and managed with <b>Alembic</b> migrations, this layer defines the database schema and provides the fundamental, lean methods for direct database interaction (CRUD).

-<b>Deployment Flow</b>
+Deployment Flow
 User's Browser  -->  AWS Amplify (Frontend)  -->  API Gateway & ALB  -->  ECS Task (Docker Container)  -->  (RDS PostgreSQL & ElastiCache Redis)

 </details>